milesvant/milesvant.github.io/content/posts/diffusion.md

 ## Introduction

-*Denoising Diffusion Probabilisitc Models* ("DDPMs" or just "Diffusion models") have garnered significant interest as of late due to their use in the recent slate of amazing text-to-image models such as DALL·E 2 and Stable Diffusion.
+*Denoising Diffusion Probabilistic Models* ("DDPMs" or just "Diffusion models") have garnered significant interest as of late due to their use in the recent slate of amazing text-to-image models such as DALL·E 2 and Stable Diffusion.
 In this post I will explain the basic mechanisms and math behind how these models work.

 DDPMs ([Sohl-Dickstein et al., 2015](https://arxiv.org/pdf/1503.03585.pdf)) are probabilistic generative models, meaning that they aim to learn an approximation for a target data distribution $q(x^{(0)})$.
 This can be done for a number of reasons, for example to draw new samples from that distribution (new images similar to training images, new text similar to training corpus), or to learn a latent variable representation of the data in an unsupervised fashion.
 Flexible probabilistic models meant to model a wide range of distributions are frequently intractable due to issues such as computing the *partition function* $\(\int \tilde{p}(x) dx\)$ for an unnormalized probability distribution $\tilde{p}(x)$.
 A common approach to circumvent these issues is to instead learn a data generation process and follow this process to draw new samples.
 This is the approach taken by DDPMs.